sense 1v

 Il sole ha radiato la terra di calore.
 (Umberto Eco, Il nome della rosa)

-radiàre : to radiate
+radiare : to radiate

 ra|dià|re : (accento grave)

-Indicative mood (Indicativo) of the verb radiàre
+indicativo radiare.
+Indicative mood of the verb radiare

 Tempo semplice